 One of the first authoritative definitions of usability comes from Jakob Nielsen, who published “10 Usability Heuristics for User Interface Design”.
 These are 10 patterns that have been shown to help improve the interaction between person and app.

 We have categorized these 10 patterns into 3 main focus areas that you as a tester should keep in mind.
-Always check your project-specific requirements regarding what type of bugs are expected and what is out of scope, not all the categories listed here will apply for all projects.
+Always check your project-specific requirements regarding what type of issues are expected and what is out of scope, not all the categories listed here will apply for all projects.

 1. Ease of use